metonym/template-posthtml-plugin/README.md

 node_js: stable
 cache: yarn
 install: yarn
-# After installing, Travis CI executes the `yarn test` script by default
+# Travis CI executes the `yarn test` script by default
-# The test coverage should be printed to the Travis build log
+# Test coverage should be printed to the Travis build log
 ```

-## Linting, formatting and committing

-This project uses `prettier`, `tslint` and git hooks (via `husky`) to automate the linting and formatting of code and commit messages.
+## Other tools

+Linters are run in [husky](https://github.com/typicode/husky) hooks to enforce a consistent code and formatting style:

+- **[Prettier](https://prettier.io/)**: opinionated code formatter used to lint staged files in the pre-commit husky hook

+- **[TSLint](https://github.com/palantir/tslint)**: extensible TypeScript linter used to lint (and fix) errors in the pre-commit husky hook

-[Commitlint](https://github.com/conventional-changelog/commitlint) is used to enforce [semantic commit messages](https://seesparkbox.com/foundry/semantic_commit_messages).
+- **[commitlint](https://github.com/conventional-changelog/commitlint)**: commit message linter used in the commit-msg husky hook to encourage [semantic commit messages](https://seesparkbox.com/foundry/semantic_commit_messages)

 ## License